msg-systems/holmes-extractor/README.md

 ***An ENTITYPERSON goes into town*** (English)
 ***Ein ENTITYPER geht in die Stadt*** (German).

-The supported named-entity identifiers depend directly on the named entity information supplied by the spaCy models for each language (descriptions copied from an earlier version of the spaCy documentation):
+The supported named-entity identifiers depend directly on the named-entity information supplied by the spaCy models for each language (descriptions copied from an earlier version of the spaCy documentation):

 *English:*